buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_15_Display_NFTs_From_Candy_Machine.md

 #### 🥁 Fetch a Candy Machine
 You can continue where you left off in the previous section or use the same template we used last time (the starter branch is fine).

 Pop into `FetchCandyMachine.tsx`.
-You'll see a bunch of setup has already been done for you.
+You'll see a bunch of setups has already been done for you.
 We're going to be fetching "pages" of items on the Candy Machine with the `getPage` function.
 Before we can do that, we'll have to fetch the Candy Machine metadata account.

 Set up the `metaplex` object with a connection right above the empty `fetchCandyMachine` function: